walbertcm/vibrotactileArtifact/README.md

 # Vibrotactile Device for Experiments

 This repository contains the hardware design, algorithms, and scripts developed for the vibrotactile device described in **Chapter 4** of the doctoral thesis *Design Practices for Encoding Abstract Data Using Vibrotactile Patterns*.
-The device was conceived as an experimental platform to support controlled user studies on vibrotactile perception, including thresholds, scales, and data encoding tasks.
+The device was conceived as an experimental platform to support controlled user studies on vibrotactile perception, including limits, scales, and data encoding tasks.

 ---